odpi/egeria/open-metadata-implementation/user-interfaces/ui-admin-services/docs/user/configuring-ui-server-basic-properties.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Configuring the basic properties of an OMAG server
+# Configuring the basic properties of an UI server

-The basic properties of the logical OMAG server are used in logging and events originating from the server.
+The basic properties of the logical UI server are used in logging and events originating from the server.
 They help to document the purpose of the server (which helps with problem determination) and enable performance improvements by allowing the server to ignore activity or metadata that is not relevant to its operation.